scarf-sh/docs/docs/custom-telemetry.md

 Scarf provides you the ability to collect custom telemetry from within your application by utilizing our API.
 To enable this you'll need a Scarf account and a File Package created.
 Enable Event Collection Only.

-Once this has been done, you are able to send telemetry data and associate it with the File Package you just created.
-Scarf has published and maintains an example in [bash or shell](https://github.com/scarf-sh/scarf-shell/), included below is an example Python function developed by one of our customers.
+Once this has been done, you can send telemetry data and associate it with the Scarf package you just created via HTTP requests to your configured endpoint.
+Here is a real world example from Unstructured.io in Python:

 ```python